-Further legal regulations - besides then Schengen Borders Code - for the border control are the Common Consular Instructions (GKI), the regulation (EG) Nr.
-767/2008 of the European Parliament and of the Council of the European Union from the 9 July 2008 regarding the Visa Information system (VIS) and the Data exchange between the member states on visa for a short-term entry (VIS-VO).
+Further legal regulations - besides the Schengen Borders Code - for the border control are "Regulation (EC) No 810/2009 of the European Parliament and of the Council of 13 July 2009 establishing a Community Code on Visas (Visa Code)", the regulation (EC) No. 767/2008 of the European Parliament and of the Council of the European Union from 9 July 2008 regarding the Visa Information System (VIS) and the data exchange between the member states on visa for a short-term entry (VIS-VO).
 National regulations that are considered as well are the security police law, the law on border control, the aliens' police law 2005, the regulation on the enforcement for aliens' police, the law on police cooperation and appropriate bilateral agreements.

-Austria has initiated bilateral agreements with neighbouring countries with regard to police cooperation, which provide for the establishment of police cooperation centers.
+Austria has initiated bilateral agreements with neighbouring countries with regard to police cooperation, which provide for the establishment of police cooperation centres.
 Furthermore, there is cross-border cooperation in the fields of security police, criminal and border police.

-In order to detect the physical cross-border transportation of currency and bearer negotiable instruments that are related to money laundering or terrorist financing, Austria applies Regulation (EC) No. 1889/2005 by which a declaration system at the external border of the European Union is required concerning bearer negotiable instruments or currency with a threshold of 10.000 \in or more.
+In order to detect the physical cross-border transportation of currency and bearer negotiable instruments that are related to money laundering or terrorist financing, Austria applies Regulation (EC) No. 1889/2005 by which a declaration system at the external border of the European Union is required concerning bearer negotiable instruments or currency with a threshold of $10.000 \notin$ or more.